 - Goose Rocks Beach — Very soft sand, great for walking.
 Scenic and beautiful.
 Trolley access.
 No facilities or lifeguard.
 Click here for directions.

 - Ogunquit Beach — Three miles of beautiful white sandy beach.
 Lifeguard and restrooms.
-Parking fee $25/day.
+Parking fee $30/day.
 Click here for directions.

 - Foot Bridge Beach — Part of Ogunquit Beach.
+Parking fee $25/day.
 Reached by footbridge over Ogunquit River.
 Snack bar and restrooms.
 Lifeguard patrolled.
 Click here for directions.

 Public Parking Lots are located at the end of Mile Road and the Eastern Shore, at the end of Atlantic Avenue and the Jetty and Gross Lot at Drakes Island.
 Fees for parking apply.
 Mile Road and Crescent Beach are hourly lots that accept only credit cards, debit cards or coins!

 - Wells Beach — Seven mile long sandy beach.
 Surfing areas.
-Free parking available.
 Click here for directions.

 - Crescent Beach — About a half mile south of Wells Beach off of Ocean.
-Free parking and lifeguard.
+Lifeguard on duty.
 Click here for directions.